What Is Cognitive Processing Therapy?

 Cognitive processing therapy (CPT) is a type of cognitive-behavioral therapy (CBT) that was developed by psychologists in the Department of Veterans Affairs.
 It was specifically designed to help people suffering from posttraumatic stress disorder (PTSD), which may arise after someone experiences a traumatic event.
-PTSD is a syndrome that can include symptoms such as nightmares, depression, flashbacks, panic attacks, avoidance, intrusive thoughts, exaggerated startle response, and feeling constantly “on alert.”
+PTSD can include symptoms such as nightmares, depression, flashbacks, panic attacks, avoidance, intrusive thoughts, exaggerated startle response, and feeling constantly “on alert.”

 CPT helps address the ways in which a traumatic event affects our beliefs about many aspects of our lives, including (but not limited to) trust, relationships, safety, and self-esteem.
 The effects of trauma on self-esteem can be especially devastating.
 This is especially true for survivors of childhood trauma.

 CPT was recently rated by the American Psychological Association (APA) as a first-line treatment for PTSD.
 The APA’s treatment guidelines for PTSD recommend CPT more highly than medication.
 CPT has also been the subject of recent media attention, thanks to a wonderful, in-depth report by National Public Radio journalist Jaime Lowe who described her own experience with CPT on a recent podcast.

 What Are the Unique Challenges of PTSD?

 The problems that people suffer after a traumatic event present difficulties that are not usually seen with other mental health issues.
 Many people with PTSD are neither aware that they have the condition, nor that there are effective treatments available.
-It’s not uncommon to receive explicit or implicit messages from loved ones that “it will pass” or “you’ve just gotta tough it out.”
+It’s not uncommon to receive explicit or implicit feedback from loved ones that “it will pass” or “you’ve just gotta tough it out.”